 The Pilot Program includes safety considerations for the design and durability of infrastructure.
 Key safety elements identified by staff include durability against vehicle traffic, as well as weather elements.
-Metal planter boxes capable of holding approximately 1/2 cubic yard of soil and/or plants and reflective markers are required for infrastructure placed adjacent to active traffic for safety purposes.
+Metal planter boxes capable of holding approximately 1⁄2 cubic yard of soil and/or plants and reflective markers are required to be continuously placed (no gaps wider than 18") along infrastructure located adjacent to active traffic for safety purposes.
 In addition, other types of barriers, rails, or standalone parklet construction materials certified as M30/P1 in accordance with American Society of Testing and Materials (ASTM) F2656 testing procedures may be considered acceptable, upon review of documentation verifying crash test certification.
 Building code requirements will be enforced and restaurants would be required to maintain a certificate of insurance listing the City of Boulder as additionally insured.
 Designated service areas and hard fencing or railings will be required for proper alcohol control and will be compliant with the state liquor code requirements.